PavanRangani/docs/docs/prd/mailing-lists/requirement.md

 - Shows common delete confirmation dialog

 ## Auto remove contact from all Mailing list when Contact is Archived

 - When normal contact is archived/deleted, system removes that contact from all associated mailing lists
 - When Individual type contact is marked as Terminated, its related contact is Archived.
 So that contact will be removed from all mailing lists

+## Auto remove contact from all Mailing list when family is Archived

+- When family is archived/deleted, system removes the clients of that family from all associated mailing lists

 ## Browse all mailing lists